 Pursuant to 2 U.S.C. § 4301, only committees are authorized to procure the temporary services of consultants.

 Member offices are not authorized to procure consultant services (including, but not limited to: legal fees (except where otherwise noted in the Members Congressional Handbook), speech writers, personal financial advisers, communications advisers, political party or campaign advisers, etc,).

-Members may contract with firms or individuals only for general (outside core office functions), non-legislative and non-financial, office services (e.g., equipment maintenance, information technology services, data entry, staff training, photography, custodial services, web services) for a specified time period not to exceed the Member’s current term.
+Members may contract with firms or individuals only for general (outside core office functions), non-legislative and non-financial, office services (e.g., equipment maintenance, information technology services, data entry, staff training, photography, custodial services, web services, personal security contractors) for a specified time period not to exceed the Member’s current term.
 Such contracts are reimbursable.
 Such contractors are not employees of the House and are ineligible for government-provided personnel benefits.

 Contractors do not count against the Member’s employee ceiling.

 Members are advised to consult the Committee on House Administration before entering into such contracts.
 The Committee has set standards for many technology contracts in the Services section of the Guide to Outfitting an Office.